ibm-cloud-docs/openwhisk/limits.md

     </tr>
     <tr>
     <td><code>proculimit</code></td>
     <td>The maximum number of processes available to the action container is 1024.
 This limit is fixed and cannot be changed.
 When an action is invoked, the docker run command uses the argument <code>--pids-limit 1024</code> to set the <code>proculimit</code> value.
-For more information, see the [docker run](https://docs.docker.com/engine/reference/commandline/run/){: external} command-line reference documentation.</td>
+For more information, see the <a href="https://docs.docker.com/engine/reference/commandline/run/" target="_blank">docker run</a> command-line reference documentation.</td>
     <td>1024</td>
     <td>0</td>
     <td>1024</td>